nrwl/nx/docs/shared/migration/migration-angular.md

 - The major version of your `Angular CLI` must align with the version of `Nx` you are upgrading to.
 For example, if you're using Angular CLI version 7, you must transition using the latest version 7 release of Nx.
 - Currently, transforming an Angular CLI workspace to an Nx workspace automatically only supports a single project.
 If you have more than one project in your Angular CLI workspace, you can still migrate manually.

-## Using ng add and preserving your existing structure
+## Using the Nx CLI while preserving the existing structure

-To add Nx to an existing Angular CLI workspace to an Nx workspace, with keeping your existing file structure in place, use the `ng add` command with the `--preserveAngularCLILayout` option:
+To use the Nx CLI in an existing Angular CLI workspace while keeping your existing file structure in place, use the `ng add` command with the `--preserveAngularCLILayout` option:

 ```bash
 ng add @nrwl/workspace --preserveAngularCLILayout